wso2-attic/ballerina-integrator/README.md

 ```
 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc. Refer to [how-to-observe-ballerina-code](https://ballerina.io/learn/how-to-observe-ballerina-code/) for more information.
 However, observability is disabled by default via configuration.
-Observability can be enabled by adding following configurations to `ballerina.conf` file and starting the ballerina service using it.
+Observability can be enabled by adding the following configurations to `ballerina.conf` file and then the ballerina service will start to use it.

 ```ballerina
 [b7a.observability]